 Consistent with past practice, any facility associated with a DIF program constructed by the developer, once audited, can be used in lieu of paying the DIF fees that would otherwise be collected at building permit.
-To the extent that the Master Developer assigns these fee "credits" to property outside of the Millenia Infrastructure CFD, the corresponding dollar amount of the underlying facility cost will not be eligible to be reimbursed with CFD bond proceeds.
-If fee credits are split among CFD property and Non-CFD property, the portion assigned to CFD property would remain eligible for CFD reimbursement subject to the terms and conditions of the Acquisition/Financing Agreement.
+To the extent that the Master Developer assigns these fee "credits" to property outside of CFD No. 16-I, the corresponding dollar amount of the underlying facility cost will not be eligible to be reimbursed with CFD No. 16-I bond proceeds.
+If fee credits are split among CFD No. 16-I property and Non-CFD No. 16-I property, the portion assigned to CFD No. 16-I property would remain eligible for CFD reimbursement subject to the terms and conditions of the Acquisition/Financing Agreement.

-Proposed Special Taxes
+Proposed Special Taxes and CFD Report